- Learning Centre

 Time Keeping Habits

-Though many lawyers who work primarily on a contingency fee basis do not keep track of the time spent on client matters, it is advisable to do so in the event you might be required to apportion fees with other counsel.
-In addition, there may be occasions when your contingency fee agreement might be set aside or reviewed by the court.
-This can happen if the fee agreement was not properly served on the client or if it involves a minor’s claim (see Sonnenberg v.
-Schumacher & Associates, A.J.
-No. 725 and Rusk (Next Friend of) v.
-Medicine Hat (City), A.J.
-No. 1577, respectively).
-In those circumstances, accurate and reasonable records of the time spent will assist you in establishing your claim for appropriate legal fees.
+Though many lawyers who work primarily on a contingency fee basis do not track time spent on client matters, it is advisable to do so in case fees have to be shared between lawyers.
+In addition, the contingency fee agreement might be set aside or reviewed by the court.
+This can happen, for example, if the fee agreement was not properly served on the client or if it involves a minor’s claim (see Sonnenberg v.
+Schumacher & Associates, AJ No 725 and Rusk (Next Friend of) v Medicine Hat (City), A.J No 1577, respectively).Accurate and reasonable records of the time spent and the tasks completed will enable the lawyer to establish an appropriate claim for legal fees.